UI customization guide

 true

-, the user menu will include a toggle for agents to change their online status.
+, the user menu includes a toggle for agents to change their online status.
 Beneath the toggle, there is a link labeled Set status message.
-This status message is displayed when a visitor clicks on the agent’s avatar.Refer to the article The queue and manual and automatic request dispatching to learn about how an agent’s online status and their queue availability are related.
+This status message is displayed when a visitor clicks the agent’s avatar.Refer to The queue and manual and automatic request dispatching to learn about how an agent’s online status and their queue availability are related.

 -